 2 years part-time

 By choosing this part-time online course you will be able to combine your study with your career and family.
-You'll also be studying at one of the top universities in the world, with teaching and support from experienced academics and practitioners.
-Our department is ranked 25th in the world, and 4th in the UK.
-All our courses are run directly by us, so you can always count on coherent and strong support from your academic tutors, personal supervisor and the dedicated support team.
+You'll also be studying with one of the top universities in the world, with teaching and support from experienced academics and practitioners.
+Our Department is ranked 25th in the world, and 4th in the UK (QS World Rankings 2016).
+All our courses are run directly by us, so you can always count on coherent and strong support from your academic tutors, personal supervisor and our dedicated support team.

 The thing that's worked well for me is the online learning environment and working full-time while studying.
 It works fantastically well because you can apply the knowledge straight away, and literally go back into the organisation and say "hey, I understand that now – that makes sense".